Sidekiq

 Two values must be managed for Sidekiq:

-• The threads assigned to the service, which can be configured in the .service file or the docker-compose.yml file, depending on the deployment type.
+- The threads assigned to the service, which can be configured in the

-• The DB_POOL variable, which sets the maximum number of open connections the service can have to the database (bearing in mind that not every thread will open a connection).
+variable, which sets the maximum number of open connections the service can have to the database (bearing in mind that not every thread will open a connection).

 It is best practice for these values to be the same for each Sidekiq service.
 By default, there is only one Sidekiq service.

-25 threads may suffice for an server with a few hundred active users or a larger server under light load.
+25 threads may suffice for a server with a few hundred active users or a larger server under light load.
 However, a single popular toot going viral can quickly cause queues to back up and timelines to stop updating until the backlog is processed.

 Moreover, when one server struggles, it can cause delays in other servers within the federation, leading to "red light" errors and other issues.